 Pricing is set at $7.50 per cigar and $150 for a box of 20 cigars, both before taxes.
 The Wise Man Maduro Firecracker is slated to begin shipping in June, with production limited to 500 boxes.

 Since that first cigar, the Firecracker line has evolved into its own brand, though it is made at the Leyandas factory in the Dominican Republic.
-It is an ongoing offering from United Cigar Group, which along with Two Guys Cigars, is headed by David Garofalo.
+It is an ongoing offering from United Cigars, which along with Two Guys Cigars, is headed by David Garofalo.

 The Firecracker series also includes a number of limited edition collaborations with other manufacturers that come in vitolas similar to The Firecracker, including cigars from Perdomo, Tatuaje, Fratello, Dunbarton Tobacco & Trust, Kristoff, La Flor Dominicana and RoMa Craft Tobac.
-These are part of United Cigar Group’s Series Unidas collection, which features collaborations with other manufacturers in a blend or vitola.
-As such, they are open to other retailers in limited quantities through United Cigar Group.
+These are part of United Cigars’s Series Unidas collection, which features collaborations with other manufacturers in a blend or vitola.
+As such, they are open to other retailers in limited quantities through United Cigars.

 Update (Jan.
 9, 2021) — Added production numbers to the story as they had initially not been disclosed.